Asi0Flammeus/Language-Toolkit/README.md

 - **Documentation**: [Full Documentation](docs/README.md)
 - **API Reference**: http://localhost:8000/docs (when running)

-## 🏷️ Version

-Current Version: 2.0.0 (Modularized Architecture)

 ---

-Made with ❤️ by the Language Toolkit Team
+Made with ❤️ by asi0 and Claude agents